stat6250-w18/course-questions-wiki/week-03/README.md

 - *Question* (akrishnamurthy-stat6250): Is sort statement mandatory before printing a dataset in SAS ?
 - *Question* (cnguyen77-stat6250): Is the BY statement required in PROC SORT step?
 - *Question* (shatcher4-stat6250): Why do you need to use PROC SORT before PRINT?
+- *Answer* (sbagdi-stat6250): PROC PRINT lists observations in the order in which they appear in the data set.
+So, to sort the data, we must use PROC SORT.
 - *Question* (jbettonville-stat6250): Assuming that the BY statement is included in PROC SORT, if an OUT option is not specified, does PROC SORT sort the data in place? (i.e. is the data altered if an OUT option is not specified?)
 - *Question* (aamiri2-stat6250): If the wrong value is accidentally typed on column totals, how can this be corrected?
 - Question (nshrivastava2-stat6250): If there are special character for instance German three letter-diacritic combinations (Ä/ä, Ö/ö, Ü/ü).
 Will the SORT function will take care of those and if yes,how?